Homeowners Association Disputes

 This article provides a brief overview of typical homeowners association disputes.
 See How to Get Involved in Your Homeowners Association and What Homeowners Associations May Regulate to learn more.

-Some of the disputes between homeowners and their associations are clearly misunderstandings, others are amusing, and still others are considerably more serious.
-Residents even have been sued by their homeowners associations for using the wrong shade of paint.
+Some of the disputes between homeowners and their associations are simply misunderstandings, others are amusing, and still others are considerably more serious.
+Cases range in legal significance from residents being sued by their homeowners associations for using the wrong shade of paint to residents winning multi-million-dollar class-action lawsuits against their HOAs.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help